Cooling Therapy for HIE

 Whole-Body Cooling

-Whole-body cooling involves placing the newborn on a cooling blanket or mattress that circulates cool water or air.
-The entire body is cooled to a temperature of 33.5°C (92.3°F) for 72 hours.
-This method ensures consistent cooling and is commonly used in NICUs.
+Whole-body cooling is a common form of cooling therapy for hypoxic ischemic encephalopathy.
+It involves placing the infant on a cooling blanket or mattress that circulates cool water or air, lowering the baby’s body temperature to 33.5°C (92.3°F) for 72 hours.
+This method ensures consistent cooling across the body and is frequently used in NICUs.
+Whole body cooling in neonates is considered a standard approach to reduce brain injury in affected newborns, providing uniform temperature control and better outcomes in cases of moderate to severe HIE.

 Selective Head Cooling